nish572/Sol-Engine/README.md

 ![main](https://github.com/nish572/Sol-Engine/assets/78385332/286966f4-1393-4bf2-8946-dd9643f65222)

+The custom-built Editor (via Dear ImGui) with the visible playtest scene window.

 Featuring Hubert The Dog in the test scene shown, who is the beloved mascot of this project conceived during testing.

 ---